Canary Islands Cruise Review: See the Secret Side of the Canaries!

-The beaches are what draw most people to the Canary Islands.
-Not us.
-My mother and I went for the Canaries’ secret side.
+My mother and I went on a cruise for the Canariesโ secret side.

-Our Canary Islands cruising itinerary took us to five of the seven islands.
+Our cruise with Seabourn (from Lisbon to Barcelona) took us to five of the seven islands.

-The seven Canary Islands – Tenerife, Lanzarote, Fuerteventura, Gran Canaria, La Gomera, La Palma and El Hierro – belong to Spain, but are located off the northwest coast of Africa.
+The seven Canary Islands – Tenerife, Lanzarote, Fuerteventura, Gran Canaria, La Gomera, La Palma and El Hierro – belong to Spain.
+But they’re located off the northwest coast of Africa.

 Tenerife: Largest of the Canary Islands

-Tenerife is the largest Canary Island.
-It attracts some 10 million visitors a year (mainly to its southern beach resorts).
+The largest Canary Island, Tenerife attracts some 10 million visitors a year (mainly to its southern beach resorts).

 Also a UNESCO World Heritage Site, La Laguna is a very pretty university town.